-Patient Care Tech Curriculum
+Patient Care Technician Curriculum

 The Patient Care Technician program requires a total of 44 credits as outlined or a minimum of 38 credits with documentation of a valid CNA license in Washington state for completion.
-Review our Patient Care Tech Planning Sheet to help you map out your plan.
+Review our Patient Care Technician Planning Sheet to help you map out your plan.

 If you would like to set up an advising appointment, please contact Enrollment Services.
 For additional Patient Care Technician program information and questions please contact one of our Patient Care Tech advisors:

 - Terri Glazewski Email: firstname.lastname@example.org

 - Erika Ferreri Email: firstname.lastname@example.org